Nigel Farage Praises Trump Emergency Declaration

 As previously reported by The Inquisitr, Trump declared a national emergency on February 16, in order to allocate funding for a wall on the U.S.-Mexico border.
 One of Trump’s key 2016 campaign promises, the wall is meant to curb illegal immigration and stop the influx of drugs.

-The decision to declare a national emergency came following the reopening of the government after what was the longest and most expensive shutdown in United States history.
+The decision to declare a national emergency came following the reopening of the government after what was the longest and most expensive shutdown in U.S. history.
 Trump has argued that there is an emergency at the southern border that needs to be addressed, so the order came as no surprise.
 The president has also vowed to veto any legislation blocking him from declaring a national emergency.

 Nigel Farage eggs on Trump over border wall emergency https://t.co/6uw8ZzKyWl